ArtemidasEnjoyer/artemida-shell/README.md

 and install quickshell

 for Arch:

   -`yay -S quickshell-git`
   -`paru -S quickshell-git`

 for another distribution idk

 dependency

- - `jq` - for weather
+  -`jq` - for weather
- - `hyprland` - window manager
+  -`hyprland` - window manager
- - `matugen` -  for colors (i know about built in color function in quickshell, but i prefer to use matugen)
+  -`matugen` -  for colors (i know about built in color function in quickshell, but i prefer to use matugen)

 **Preview**
 ![image](Preview/preview_of_bar.png)